leondgarse/Keras_insightface/README.md

     CUDA_VISIBLE_DEVICES='1' python IJB_evals.py -m 'checkpoints/basic_model.h5' -L -d /media/SD/IJB_release -B

     # Plot result only, this needs the `label` data, which can be saved using `-L` parameter.
-    # But the mxnet provided `.npy` file not containing it.
+    # But the `.npy` files provided within the IBJ dataset not containing it.
-    # So should plot with providing the `txt` file containing label data.
+    # So should plot with the `txt` file containing label data.
     python IJB_evals.py --plot_only /media/SD/IJB_release/IJBB/result/*100*.npy /media/SD/IJB_release/IJBB/meta/ijbb_template_pair_label.txt
     ```
   - See `-h` for detail usage.